MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/ForEach-Object.md

 Hello
 ```

-Because PowerShell treats null as an explicit placeholder, the `ForEach-Object` cmdlet generates a
+Because PowerShell treats `$null` as an explicit placeholder, the `ForEach-Object` cmdlet generates
-value for `$Null`, just as it does for other objects that you pipe to it.
+a value for `$null` as it does for other objects piped to it.

 ### Example 6: Get property values